yanjer/RankCompV3.jl/Problem_feedback.md

 ##### 1. ERROR: UndefVarError: writeshortest is not defined.

-This is due to Parsers 2.5.0's writeshortest function being unavailable in early November.
-You can go to add Parsers@2.4.2 for version rollback compatibility.
+This is because the writeshortest function was disabled in Parsers 2.5.0 in early November.
+You can use "add Parsers@2.4.2" for version back compatibility.

 [Playing with ideas on how to better componentize internal parsing by quinnj · Pull Request #127 · JuliaData/Parsers.jl (github.com)](https://github.com/JuliaData/Parsers.jl/pull/127)